Yuan-ManX/audio-development-tools/README.md

 * [Sound.js](https://github.com/kittykatattack/sound.js) - "Sound.js" is micro-library that lets you load, play, and generate sound effects and music for games and interactive applications.
 It's very small: less than 800 lines of code and no dependencies.
 [Click here to try an interactive demo](https://cdn.rawgit.com/kittykatattack/sound.js/master/index.html).
 You can use it as-as, or integrate it into your existing framework.
 * [tuna](https://github.com/Theodeus/tuna) - An audio effects library for the Web Audio API.
 * [XSound](https://xsound.jp/) - XSound gives Web Developers Powerful Audio Features Easily !
+* [Pizzicato](https://alemangui.github.io/pizzicato/) - A web audio Javascript library.
+Pizzicato aims to simplify the way you create and manipulate sounds via the Web Audio API.
+Take a look at the [demo site here](https://alemangui.github.io/pizzicato/).
+Library to simplify the way you create and manipulate sounds with the Web Audio API.

 ## Music Information Retrieval (MIR)